realcloudprojects/SkillSchule-OnBoarding/README.md

-# SkillSchule-Cloud-DevOps May 2024 Cohort
+# SkillSchule-Cloud-DevOps September 2024 Cohort

 ## Introduction
 This is a high-level instructor-led virtual class designed to take participants from beginner to advanced level in Microsoft Azure.